Kano model

 Opportunity Scoring And Why It Matters In Business

-Opportunity scoring is a product feature prioritization framework.
+BUSINESS CONCEPT Opportunity Scoring Opportunity scoring is a product feature prioritization framework.
 It asks customers to identify features they deem important but that are otherwise underdeveloped or disappointing.
 Opportunity scoring is derived from the outcome-driven innovation (ODI) strategy developed by Tony Ulwick in the 1990s.
-It is a user-centric process that gives product teams direct access to customers and
+It is a user-centric process that gives product teams direct

 Opportunity Scoring And Why It Matters In Business Read More »